http://www.aros.orgAROS-ExecTeam AROSAROS-Exec Archives

 Result

-An indicator of if ExAll() is done.
-If FALSE is returned, either ExAll()
+An indicator of whether ExAll() is finished.
+If FALSE is returned,

-has completed in which case IoErr() is ERROR_NO_MORE_ENTRIES or an
+either ExAll() has completed, in which case IoErr() is

 Notes

-The following information is essential information on the ExAllData
+The following information is essential information in the ExAllData

 structure: